-The Company receives distribution services from Allstate Financial Services, LLC, an affiliated broker-dealer company, for certain annuity and variable life insurance contracts sold by Allstate exclusive agencies.
-For these services, the Company incurred commission and other distribution expenses of \$9 million in each of 2017, 2016 and 2015.
+The Company receives distribution services from Allstate Financial Services, LLC, an affiliated broker-dealer company, for certain annuity and variable life insurance contracts sold by Allstate exclusive agencies and exclusive financial specialists.
+For these services, the Company incurred commission and other distribution expenses of \$3 million, \$9 million and \$9 million of 2018, 2017 and 2016, respectively.